eclipsesource/theia-tree-editor-legacy/README.md

   }
 )(App);

-@injectable()
-export class TaskEditor extends TreeEditorOpenHandler {
-  constructor(app: FrontendApplication,
-              selectionService: SelectionService,
-              resourceProvider: ResourceProvider) {
-    super(app, selectionService, resourceProvider, initStore(), TaskApp);
-  }
-}
 ```

 > We initialize our store with helper functions (filterPredicate, labelProvider, imageProvider) that are required by TreeRenderer Component

-> TaskEditor extends its parent class by injecting store (created with `initStore()`) and our EditorComponent (TaskApp is a HOC which takes TreeRenderer as its input) into TreeEditorOpenHandler

-> Both arguments will be used to create a Widget to open JSON files by using our React application with its initialized store

 > To use stylesheets in your application, create a folder and name it `style` for our example.
 Create the following files.